casangi/casadocs/docs/tasks/task_phaseshift.rst

    coordinates and the specified data column(s) (via the **datacolumn** parameter) of the input MS and creating an output MS with these changes.
-   The *PHASE_DIR* column of the *FIELD* subtable of the new MS is updated with the new phase center.
+   The *PHASE_DIR* column of the *FIELD* subtable of the new MS is updated with the new phase center(s).
 Many MS selection parameters are supported (see `Visibility Data Selections
    <../../notebooks/visibility_data_selection.ipynb>`__
    for details).